Awards

 The UHSH Goalie of the Year award is given to the league's most valuable and skilled goalie for the current season.
 The award will be given to one, eligible goalie each season.
 This award was established by the UHSH Board of Trustees during the 2023-24 season.
 Each UHSH program is allowed to nominate up to one candidate each season.
 Candidates are nominated by their respective head coach or trustee using the UHSH online application.
 Trustees should refer to the UHSH P&P's for nomination guidelines.
 Nominations will be vetted for eligibility.
 Nominations are due no later than Jan 15th.

-CLOSED Tim Hixson Memorial Scholarship
+Tim Hixson Memorial Scholarship

 This award is given to one defenseman and one goaltender/forward selected as the most well rounded UHSH participants.
 Each winning candidate will receive a personal trophy as well have his or her name inscribed on the permanent trophy on display in the UHSH trophy case.
 A cash scholarship is awarded.
 Eligible candidates include 12th grade high school students, who are registered as current season participants in the UHSH league, prior to December 15.
 The candidate must complete the online scholarship questionnaire.
 Letters of recommendation and academic transcripts are required by the application deadline.
 Skill is not considered in the selection process.
 This award is for the most-well rounded 12th grade player who also happens to play in the Utah High School Hockey league.
 Use the online form found below to submit Letters of recommendation or email to uhshawards@gmail.com.
 Transcripts may be sent to uhshawards@gmail.com or to the applicant's team trustee.
 Applications and all requested documents are due no later than January 15.
+Applications must be submitted by the player.
+Applications submitted by parents will not be considered.

 About Tim Hixson